yashkhandare/Namaste-React-By-Akshay-Saini/README.md

 - Parcel is a manager, inside parcel there is Babel.
 - Babel conevrts React code to jsx.
 - While giving Attributes you have to give in CAMel Case.

+# Question: What is Component Composition?
+- It is component inside another component.
+- Using "{}" curly bracket in JSX code you can use any type of JAVASCRIPT code in it.
 -